SwedishNinja/ReasonAkaiMPKMini_mk3/README.md

 4. You have to reprogram your AKAI MPK Mini mk3 to use all "Relative" settings for the knobs.
    The software is supplied by Akai.

-5. Knob MIDI IDs are set to "46" through "4d".
+5. Knob MIDI IDs are set to "46" through "4d" (70 to 77 dec).
 This can be setup in the Akai Software also.

 ![Relative Settings](https://github.com/SwedishNinja/ReasonAkaiMPKMini_mk3/blob/master/images/AkaiMPKMini.png)